 Centres for Disease Control.
 Acanthamoeba magnified

 Acanthamoeba does not feed directly on human tissue.
-Instead it eats bacteria.
-Bacterial infections became established on Kao's cornea, so the amoeba had plenty to eat to get a colony started.
+Instead it eats bacteria which live there.
+Bacterial infections became established on Kao's cornea, so the amoeba had plenty to eat and get a colony started.
 Then it burrowed into Kao's eyes to get at the bacteria living further in.

 Acanthamoebic keratitis, as the condition is called, can occur from not disinfecting contact lenses.
 Lens cleaners have been recalled after potentially exposing wearers to Acanthamoeba infections through failure to disinfect properly.